apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 Let’s get practical and take a look at two such orchestrated ML workflows, one with Kubeflow Pipelines (KFP) and one with Tensorflow Extended (TFX).
 These two frameworks achieve the same goal of creating workflows, but have their own distinct advantages and disadvantages: KFP requires you to create your workflow components from scratch and requires a user to explicitly indicate which artifacts should be passed between components and in what way.
 In contrast, TFX offers a number of prebuilt components and takes care of the artifact passing more implicitly.
 Clearly, there is a trade-off to be considered between flexibility and programming overhead when choosing between the two frameworks.
 We will start by looking at an example with KFP and then transition to TFX to show TFX takes care of a lot of functionality that we had to define by hand in the KFP example.

-To not overcomplicate things, the workflows are limited to three components: data ingestion, data preprocessing and model training.
-Depending on the scenario, a range of extra components could be added such as model evaluation, model deployment… We will focus our attention on the preprocessing component, since it showcases how to use  Apache beam in an ML workflow for efficient and parallel processing of your ML data.
+For simplicity, we will showcase workflows with only three components: data ingestion, data preprocessing and model training.
+Depending on the scenario, a range of extra components could be added such as model evaluation, model deployment, etc. We will focus our attention on the preprocessing component, since it showcases how to use Apache beam in an ML workflow for efficient and parallel processing of your ML data.

 The dataset we will use consists image-caption pairs, i.e. images paired with a textual caption describing the content of the image.
 These pairs are taken from captions subset of the [MSCOCO 2014 dataset](https://cocodataset.org/#home).
 This multi-modal data (image + text) gives us the opportunity to experiment with preprocessing operations for both modalities.